Azure/azure-powershell/src/Monitor/Monitor/help/Set-AzScheduledQueryRule.md

 ```

 ## DESCRIPTION
-Updates/creates a Log Alert Rule by PUT semantics
+Updates a Log Alert Rule by PUT semantics

 ## EXAMPLES